Computing a holonomic submodule of the partial Weyl closure: Abstract

 \section{Abstract}

 The Weyl closure is a basic operation in algebraic analysis: it converts a system of differential operators with rational coefficients into an equivalent system with polynomial coefficients.
 In addition to encoding finer information on the singularities of the system, it serves as a preparatory step for many algorithms in symbolic integration.
-A new algorithm is introduced to approximate the partial Weyl closure of a holonomic module, where the closure is taken with respect to a subset of the variables.
-The method is based on a non-commutative generalization of Rabinowitsch's trick and yields a holonomic module included in the Weyl closure of the input system.
+A new algorithm is introduced to compute a holonomic submodule of the partial Weyl closure of a finite-rank module, where the closure is taken with respect to a subset of the variables.
+The method relies on a non-commutative analogue of Rabinowitsch's trick.
 The algorithm is implemented in the \textsc{Julia} package \textsc{MultivariateCreativeTelescoping.jl} and shows substantial speedups over existing exact Weyl closure algorithms in \textsc{Singular} and \textsc{Macaulay2}.